Holy Family Academy (Philippines): Cor Unum

 The Cor Unum is the official student publication of Holy Family Academy.
 Both the grade school and high school department publish a version of the newsletter.
 Popular by its tagline "One Heart", the Cor Unum exists as a venue for students to practice freedom of speech and as an area to voice out their concerns.
 It follows the common format of a student newsletter, with Opinions, editorials, news features, entertainment clippings, literary works, trivia and the like.

 The newsletter selects its editorial board from the pool of students of Holy Family Academy.
 All students are invited to take part in the publication.
 There is a series of tests to filter which students are perfect to land the job as editors, reporters, photographers, cartoonists and contributors, among others.
-The administration selects a moderator for the school paper, usually a member of the English faculty, to facilitate the editorial staff in managing the newsletter.
+The administration select two moderators for the school paper, usually the members of the English and Filipino faculty, to facilitate the editorial staff in managing the newsletter.